Lordyphon2021/ESP32_PushButton_Library/README.md

-# ESP32_CPP_I-O

-Experimental ESP32 Library for 16x Pushbutton Input with 74HC6067 Multiplexer or direct GPIO Input and otional 74HC595 shift register serial output.
+Experimental work-in-progress ESP32 Library for 16x Pushbutton Input with 74HC6067 Multiplexer or direct GPIO Input and 74HC595 shift register serial output.

 Buttons can be assigned either directly to an ESP32 Pin or to 74HC4067 Multiplexer Inputs ( 0 - 15 )
 Overloaded constructors convert pin state logic accordingly.

  public button methods  :